National Kitchen & Bath Association

 The National Kitchen & Bath Association (NKBA) is a not-for-profit trade association that represents the kitchen and bath industry.
-It has almost 14,000 member companies across North America.
+It has almost 14,000 member companies across North America and represents almost 55,000 industry professionals.
 Established in 1963 as a network of kitchen dealers, it has grown into a broader association of distributors, retailers, remodelers, manufacturers, fabricators, cabinet and appliance installers, designers, and other professionals.
 The NKBA's certification program offers continuing education and career development and includes designers and professionals in all segments of the kitchen and bath industry.

 The organization is a leading advocate of Universal design, the principles which allow best use of kitchens and baths by disabled and aging residents.

 History

 The organization was founded near Philadelphia in 1963, and was originally known as the American Institute of Kitchen Dealers.
 The founding was inspired by an open letter written by Leon Raider of Kitchen Kompact, a cabinet company founded in 1937.
 H. Dean Church was the group's first president.

 Its goals of "education, consumer awareness and networking" have remained consistent over the years.
 Within six months, the group was conducting its first training sessions.
 The organization sponsored its first independent trade show and convention in New York in 1965, attracting 1473 people representing 361 retailers and 128 manufacturers and distributors.

 The group conducted its first kitchen design competition in 1965, which drew 30 entries and was judged by a panel that included the editor of McCall's magazine.
 The group merged with the National Kitchen Distributors Association in 1966.
 That same year, its conference included the first session on use of computers for management and accounting in the kitchen industry.
 It began certifying kitchen designers in 1968.
 Robert Weiland, a founding member, was the first "Certified Kitchen Designer".
 Today, there are approximately 1500.
 In 1972, the group began collaborating with the University of Illinois Small Homes Council to develop technical manuals for the industry.

 The group formed its first Canadian chapter in 1977.
 It later organized affiliates in New Zealand and Australia.

 In 1978, it began offering a week long business management training program in cooperation with the University of Notre Dame.
 The name was changed to the National Kitchen & Bath Association in 1983.

 Its first African American president, Joshua McClure, was elected in 1974, and its first woman president, Martha Kerr, was elected in 1985.
 In 1987, the NKBA partnered with Auburn University to create its first accredited college program, and Ed Yeargan received the first Bachelor of Science degree in Kitchen and Bath Design the following year.

+In November 2018, the National Kitchen & Bath Association unveiled their Global Connect Initiative with the goal of connecting professionals in the kitchen and bath industry across the globe.

 Leadership

-The 2017 chairman is Lorenzo Marquez.
+The 2026 chairman is Kerrie Kelly.
+The vice chair is Scott Edmunds.
+The secretary and treasurer is Michael Gross.